-Inflation’s Effect on WagesNovember 2, 2017 Most Oregon’s counties had an increase in inflation-adjusted average wages from 2006 to 2016.
-Overall, the average wage for the entire state increased by $2,865 after adjusting for inflation.
+Inflation’s Effect on WagesOctober 31, 2019 Most of Oregon’s counties had an increase in inflation-adjusted average wages from 2008 to 2018.
+Overall, the average wage for the entire state increased by $6,026 over those 10 years after adjusting for inflation.
 Most of the statewide increase was driven by the large gains in Washington and Multnomah counties.

-Despite some losses, a majority of Oregon’s counties – 29 out of 36 – had 2016 wages that were higher than they were in 2006 even after adjusting for inflation.
+Despite some losses, a majority of Oregon’s counties – 34 out of 36 – had 2018 wages that were higher than they were in 2008 even after adjusting for inflation.